Fuli-Wang/KS-MP/parallel_robot/README.md

   --osc-wave tri
 ```

-The fraction of one cycle executed by each primitive is controlled through:
+The fraction of one cycle executed by each active primitive is controlled by:

 ```bash
 --osc-frac 0.25